Create Self-Signed S/MIME Certificates

 Now that OpenSSL is installed, a configuration file is needed.
 If openssl.exe is executed at this point without the configuration file in place, the message WARNING: can't open config file: /usr/local/ssl/openssl.cnf is displayed.

 Create a new file named smime.cnf containing the following configuration.
 The contents of the file follow the x509 certificate extension configuration format.
 For more information about the file format and content, please review the x509 v3 configuration page.
 The [req] and [req_distinguished_name] sections are generally part of any standard OpenSSL configuration file.
 Some distributions include a default configuration file that includes a version of these sections.
-I included them specifically in this configuration file because I was receiving an error message stating unable to find ‘distinguished_name’ in config and this resolved the error.
+This resolves the error unable to find 'distinguished_name' in config.

 NOTE: The [v3_ca] and [smime] sections are the important sections for this exercise because they set the appropriate extensions for an S/MIME certificate authority and personal certificates.